-Whether you are a Small Business, Midmarket, or even an Enterprise sized company, it is important to understand the benefits of using multiple small parcel carriers.
+Whether you are a Small Business, Midmarket, or even an enterprise-sized company, it is essential to understand the benefits of using multiple small parcel carriers.

 Improved delivery times

 Another benefit of using multiple carriers is that it can optimize your delivery time vs. cost optimization.
-Different carriers may have different time-in-transit expectations to a particular address, so being able to choose the right carrier and service for any particular package is crucial for optimizing cost with a good customer experience.
+Different carriers may have different time-in-transit expectations to a particular address, so choosing the most suitable carrier and service for any particular package is crucial for optimizing cost with a good customer experience.

 In addition, some carriers may offer better “express” type services than others, and so for those expedited shipping requirements, being able to choose a better-performing carrier will facilitate the meeting and hopefully exceed your customers’ expectations.

-For example, if you need to ship a package to a rural location, you may choose a carrier that specializes in delivering to rural areas.
+For example, if you need to ship a package to a rural location, you may choose a carrier specializing in delivering to rural areas.
 Again, by having multiple carriers, you can choose the carrier that offers the best option for each shipment.